BogdanG888G/BogdanG888G/README.md

 Hi 👋 My name is Bogdan
 =======================

-I am a beginner Python developer
+I am a beginner Python developer (There is not much I can do at the moment, but I want to develop further)
 --------------------------------

 At the moment, I am a first-year student at RUT (MIIT) in the direction of "Computer Science and Computer Engineering", profile "IT Services and Data Processing Technologies in Transport".